-Dr Shelley Dua, ST7 in allergy, and Dr Shuaib Nasser, consultant in allergy and asthma and president of the British Society for Allergy and Clinical Immunology, give advice for trainees and students interested in finding out more about allergy.
+Dr Shelley Dua, ST7 in allergy, and Dr Shuaib Nasser, consultant in allergy and asthma and a past president of the British Society for Allergy and Clinical Immunology, give advice for trainees and students interested in finding out more about allergy.
 They share why they both decided upon a career in the specialty, why allergy is such an interesting and innovative area and what opportunities there are for research in the specialty.

 Introduction to allergy